 How do I transfer an existing ISA to Retiready?

-If you have a Retiready ISA, you can transfer another ISA over from the savings section of your retirement planner.
+If you have a Retiready ISA, you can transfer another ISA over by selecting the Savings tab in retirement planner.

 If you don't have a Retiready ISA, select the Shop tab to get started.